writerankur/flows_doc/endpoint_salesforce_read.md

 * Poll the status of a batch job.
 * Subscribe/Publish Salesforce platform event records.

-To begin your Salesforce Flows, first, configure/select your Salesforce account and select an object type.
+To begin your Salesforce Flows, configure/select your Salesforce account and select an object type.